Ashu-Bashir/electron-panel-window/README.md

 # electron-panel-window

-An enhanced version of the original [@akiflow/electron-panel-window](https://github.com/akiflow/electron-panel-window) by **@ashubashir**, continuing development where Akiflow left off.
-The original package stopped support after Electron 21.x, but this fork extends compatibility to modern Electron versions (>21x) with active maintenance and improvements.
+An enhanced version of [@akiflow/electron-panel-window](https://github.com/akiflow/electron-panel-window) by **@ashubashir**, building upon the solid foundation created by Akiflow.
+While the original package stopped supporting after Electron 21.x, this fork extends compatibility to modern Electron versions (>21x) with active maintenance and new improvements.
+Currently, tested upto Electron version 36x.

 **Compatibility:**
+- ✅ **macOS Ventura** - Previously tested
+- ✅ **Electron 21.x** - Previously supported
 - ✅ **macOS Tahoe (26.x)** - Tested and working
-- ✅ **macOS Ventura** - Previously tested
 - ✅ **Electron 36.x** - Tested and working
-- ✅ **Electron 21.x** - Previously supported

-This package has been updated to support much higher versions of Electron than the original Akiflow package, which was limited to Electron 21.x.
-The current version extends compatibility significantly and has been tested with modern Electron releases.
+## What are Panel Windows?

+Panel windows are special macOS windows that behave differently from regular application windows.
+They can appear above other windows without stealing focus from the active application, making them perfect for:

+- **Floating toolbars** and utility panels
+- **Always-on-top widgets** that don't interfere with workflow
+- **Quick access menus** and popover-style interfaces
+- **Dashboard overlays** that complement the main application

+This package provides simple methods to transform regular Electron windows into native macOS panel windows, giving your app a more integrated and professional feel on Mac.

 **There are few caveats.**